• Recipes

 • Pasta - Any pasta will work for this dish.
 I have used rigatoni but spaghetti, linguine, penne and fusilli are other popular choices that will work just as well.

 • Gochujang Paste - A Korean paste made from red chilli peppers.
-Different brands have a different level of spiciness so add gradually and taste as you go.
+Different brands have a different level of spiciness, so add gradually and taste as you go.

 • Aromatics - Onion & garlic.
 Either use fresh or pre-chopped frozen onion and garlic.

-• Tomato Puree - Or tomato paste as it’s known in the US, this helps to add a rich flavour to the pasta.
+• Tomato Puree - Or tomato paste, as it's known in the US, this helps to add a rich flavour to the pasta.

-• Coconut Milk - As this recipe is dairy-free we are using coconut milk instead of double (heavy) cream.
+• Coconut Milk - As this recipe is dairy-free, we are using coconut milk instead of double (heavy) cream.
 Use full-fat coconut milk for the richest, creamiest sauce.

 • Spinach - Adds some colour and one of your 5-a-day to the pasta.